Thai man jailed for insulting king over duck calendar

 "This case sends a message to all Thais, and to the rest of the world, that Thailand is moving further away from - not closer to - becoming a rights-respecting democracy," said HRW Asia director Elaine Pearson.

-The law - which carries a maximum 15 year jail sentence - has a broad definition as to what constitutes an insult to the king, his successor or regent, and the queen.
+For two years before that King Vajiralongkorn, who had come to the throne in 2016, had chosen not to invoke the sweeping lese majeste law, or article 112 of the criminal code, recognising that its use in the past had tarnished the monarchy's image.
+But the boldness of the 2020 protests prompted a revival of the law, with a record number of prosecutions and record punishments.
+Critics also say the scope of what counts as an offence is widened.
+For example, protesters wearing skimpy crop-tops, similar to those sometimes worn by the king, and a protester wearing a pink dress similar to one worn by Queen Suthida were prosecuted.
+The criminalisation of cartoons featuring yellow ducks is another leap in the use of the law.
+The giant inflatable ducks became a feature of the 2020 protests when they were brought in to add an element of fun and ridicule in response to the heavy-handed riot-control tactics used by the police.
+They were not viewed at the time as satirising the monarchy, although the prosecution alleged at the trial that the way the ducks were dressed in the defendant's calendars did suggest a link with the king.

+Thailand is frequently criticised both for the very broad interpretations it allows of the lese majeste law, for the secrecy of the trials and the routine denial of bail, as well as the almost 100% conviction rate, and for the severity of the sentences.

 However Prime Minister Prayuth Chan-ocha has rejected this criticism.
-His government argues the law is necessary to protect the monarchy, which is widely revered in Thailand.
+The government still insists the law is needed to defend the monarchy, the survival of which is officially viewed as essential to Thailand's national identity.

-In recent times, people have been prosecuted for dressing like the king's consort or insulting the king's dog.

 Thai authorities have also increasingly used the country's computer crime laws to prosecute those who've posted critical comments on social media.